Interested-Deving-1896/incus-images/README.md

 ### General informations

+**⚠️These images are not maintained anymore, but I'll leave them as examples for stargazers :) ⚠️**

 This repository contains my personal manifests to build custom Incus container and virtual machine images using Distrobuilder in my homelab.
 These manifests are based on [Linux Containers project manifests](https://github.com/lxc/lxc-ci/tree/master/images/) they use for their [image server](https://images.linuxcontainers.org/).

 **Images**